Reducing radon levels within a building is referred to as a radon mitigation.

 Our simple guarantee:

-“If we fail to reduce the Radon in your home or business to below the Canadian ‘action level’ we will refund all our mitigation fees.”
+“If we fail to reduce the Radon in your home or business to below The World Health Organization’s recommendation of below 100 Bq/m³ we will refund all our mitigation fees.”

 High Radon Test?

 If you have a radon test that is higher than the ‘action levels’ Health Canada recommends, or if you want to lower your family’s or employee’s exposure to radon gas we will proceed as follows:

 Mr. Radon® will analyze your home as to how it was built, type of foundation wall construction, basement floor finishes, presence of sump pit, high water table, topography, size, age of building, and what level of Radon Gas your test showed.
 This information or as much of it as is known, is usually taken over the phone.
 It is also important for us to know what type of test you conducted including device type, length, and protocol followed.

 Mr. Radon® will then book an appointment to complete a soil permeability or connectivity test.
 This will show us the permeability of the gravel bed and/or soil under the concrete and find out if there are any hidden footings which will affect connectivity.
 This will also provide us with key information so that we can recommend the correct system for your home.